List of subdivisions of County Dublin

 County Dublin refers to a subdivision of Ireland occasioned by the Norman invasion of Ireland.
 This shire or county underwent further subdivisions as the territory was subinfeudated by the great barons among their vassals; these smaller areas were known as baronies.
 Under the government of the Kingdom of Ireland, baronies were in turn split into civil parishes.
 These also were split into the lowest recognised legal unit of land - the townland.

+Local government areas

+The municipal borough of Dublin has historically been administered separately from the county.
+It was renamed a county borough under the Local Government (Ireland) Act 1898.
 In 1994, County Dublin was abolished as a local government area, to be replaced by Dún Laoghaire–Rathdown, Fingal and South Dublin.
-In 2001, the county borough of Dublin, was renamed Dublin City, with the Dublin Corporation replaced by Dublin City Council.
+In 2001, the county borough of Dublin was renamed Dublin City, with the Dublin Corporation replaced by Dublin City Council.

-Legal status

-The Dublin Region is a NUTS III statistical region in Ireland, as recognised by the European Union.
-It is one of eight regions of the Republic of Ireland.
-The region encompasses those areas previously defined by the county of Dublin, being the local government areas of: